DavidResin/sitsitex/src/data/song_files/en.md

 ##### Code: whoisafreshman

 :;: Who is a freshman of XX
+Stand up on your chair. :;:
+Take your drink into your hand
+Then raise it up to your lips and
+:;: Drink up, drink up, drink up, drink up.
+Drink up, drink bottoms up! :;:

+## Who is a Freshman
+##### Code: whoisafreshman_safe

+:;: Who is a freshman of XX
 Stand up, stand up right now. :;:
 Take your drink into your hand
 Then raise it up to your lips and